Creosote: Sediment

 In aquatic sediments, several reactions can transform the chemicals released by the creosote preservatives into more dangerous chemicals.
 Most creosote preservative compounds have hazards associated with them before they are transformed.
 Cresol (m-, p-, and o-), phenol, guaiacol, and xylenol (1,3,4- and 1,3,5-) all are acute aquatic hazards prior to going through chemical reactions with the sediments.
 Alkylation reactions allows for the compounds to transition into more toxic compounds with the addition of R-groups to the major compounds found in creosote preservatives.
 Compounds formed through alkylation include: 3,4-dimethylphenol, 2,3-dimethylphenol, and 2,5-dimethylphenol, which are all listed as acute environmental hazards.
 Biodegradation controls the rate at which the sediment holds the chemicals, and the number of reactions that are able to take place.
 The biodegradation process can take place under many different conditions, and vary depending on the compounds that are released.
 Oxidation-reduction reactions allow for the compounds to be broken down into new forms of more toxic molecules.
 Studies have shown oxidation-reduction reactions of creosote preservative compounds included compounds that are listed as environmental hazards, such as p-benzoquinone in the oxidation of phenol.
-Not only are the initial compounds in creosote hazardous to the environment, but the byproducts of the chemical reactions are environmental hazardous as well.
+Not only are the initial compounds in creosote hazardous to the environment, but the byproducts of the chemical reactions are environmentally hazardous as well.